General Questions

 - Start with the Big Picture: Begin with the "why" and explain the purpose of the topic before diving into details

-- Break it down to chunks:
+- Use Analogies and break it down to chunks:

 -